European, global and intercultural dimension in curriculum development

 Second Chance Schools (SDEs)

-Pursuant to Law 4763/2020, Second chance schools are in the responsibility of the General Secretariat for Vocational Education and Training, Life Long Learning and Youth of the Ministry of Education and Religious Affairs, which forms their educational framework and superintends them.
-To enroll one must have reached the minimum age of 18 years and at the same time one must not have completed compulsory education, having obtained a primary school leave certificate.
+Pursuant to Law 4763/2020, Second chance schools are in the responsibility of the General Secretariat for Vocational Education and Training, Life Long Learning and Youth of the Ministry of Education, Religious Affairs and Sports, which forms their educational framework and superintends them.
+One must be at least 18 years old and must not have completed compulsory education, but should have obtained a primary school leaving certificate.

 Attendance is free of change.